gmosx/bitstamp-sdk-rust/README.md

 # Bitstamp SDK

-A Rust SDK for working with [Bitstamp](https://www.bitstamp.net/api/) APIs.
+A Rust SDK for working with the [Bitstamp API](https://www.bitstamp.net/api/).

 This project is an *unofficial*, community-driven effort.